 7. Pursuits for teens and adults: If you’ve ever dreamed of cantering on a horse through the edge of the sea, then you can do this on Anglesey’s south coast at the riding centre.
 The scenery could not be better!
 Also from Porth Daniel in the Menai strait you can go rib-riding on a speed boat.
 A day out in Amlwch in the far north of Anglesey will give you a chance to see the island’s industrial history.
 Be sure to visit multi-coloured Parys mountain as part of this.

-Have you been here?
+Have you been here to Llanddwyn bay?
 Where is your favourite beach?
 Do comment below, I love reading them all.

 This blog contains affiliate links.
 If you click on one and then go on to make a purchase, I will receive a small commission.
-This helps pay for the running of this website, and I thank you for your help with this.
 For more details please see my “about” page.